The IJHRMLP is a peer-reviewed international journal that publishes abstracts with full-text articles. It publishes the following types of articles.

 Conflict of interest: Authors must declare any conflict of interest.
 If there are none, the authors should indicate, "No conflict of interest associated with this work".

 Availability of data: State the availability of the data related to your article which are not included in the manuscript.

-Authors using experimental animals and human subjects in their investigation must seek approval from the appropriate Ethical Committee (as per the ICMR Guidelines).
+Authors using experimental animals and human subjects in their investigation must seek approval from the appropriate Ethical Committee (per the ICMR Guidelines).
 The same should be provided to the editor of this journal, including other relevant papers.
-Publishing photographs in case of case article needs permission from the patient or legal guardian.
+Publishing photographs in case of case article needs the patient's or legal guardian's permission.